centiservice/mats3/README.md

 A Mats Endpoint's Stage may invoke another Mats Endpoint by issuing a Request-call (`processContext.request(..)`) targeting the EndpointId of the Endpoint you want to invoke.
 The Reply from this Request will be received by next Stage.

-### Messaging with a call stack
+### Messaging with a Call Stack!

 Invoked Mats Endpoints does not need to know who called them, they just return their result which is packaged up in a message called a Reply.
-The Stage that performs the invocation doesn't have to specify which StageId the Reply should go to, as Mats already knows this (it is the next stage of the Endpoint), and the invoked Endpoint doesn't have to look it up, as the message's envelope's call stack keeps track of which queue the Reply message should go to. _(An exception to this is the _Initiation_ of a Mats Flow: If this is a Request, you have to specify which Endpoint should act as the Terminator, getting the final Reply, typically terminating the Mats Flow by not producing any outgoing flow messages)_
+The Stage that performs the invocation doesn't have to specify which StageId the Reply should go to, as Mats already knows this: It is the next stage of the Endpoint.
+The invoked Endpoint doesn't have to look up the Reply queue address, as it is automatically fetched from the message's envelope's call stack.

-When a Stage N performs such an invocation of another Mats Endpoint, a State Object is left behind on the call stack, which carries the information that is needed from Stage N to Stage N+1.
+When a Stage N performs such a Request to another Mats Endpoint, a State Object is left behind on the call stack, which carries the information that is needed from Stage N to Stage N+1.
 When Stage N+1 receives the Reply from the invoked Endpoint, the state object which was present on Stage N will "magically" be provided.